Last Update 10th May, 2017.

 - A loyal readership

-Emails lists are about relationships and trust.
+Emails lists are all about relationships and trust.
 Email turns your casual blog reader into a loyal subscriber who trusts you enough to take action on what you recommend.

 - They grow your reach